Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Experimental setups and results

 \subsection{Implementation details}

 Model training, validation and prediction have been implemented using Keras library \cite{chollet2015keras} with Tensorflow backend.
 Grid search on thresholds, prediction ensembling, post-processing have been done with the help of Mathwork Matlab 2016b.
-All experiments were done on an Intel Core i9 machine equipped with 128 GB of RAM and two GPUs (Nvidia Geforce GTX 1080 Ti) running on windows.
-Moreover, we have adopted our multi-scale pyramid feature pooling segmentation framework from \url{https://github.com/selimsef/dsb2018_topcoders/}, and DeepLabV3 from \url{https://github.com/bonlime/keras-deeplab-v3-plus}.
+All experiments were done on an Intel Core i9 machine equipped with 128 GB of RAM and four GPUs (Nvidia Geforce GTX 1080 Ti) running on windows.
+Moreover, we have adopted the DeepLabV3 implementation from \url{https://github.com/bonlime/keras-deeplab-v3-plus}.